madiitch/portfolio/README.md

 # Data Science & AI Portfolio

 This repository showcases end-to-end projects in data science, analytics, and AI with a focus on pharmaceutical and biotech use cases.
-It contains reproducible code, documentation, and lightweight apps suitable for demonstrating capabilities on Upwork.
+It contains reproducible code, documentation, and lightweight apps suitable for portfolio performance.

-**Owner:** _Your Name_
+**Owner:** Zina Tevzadze
 **Created:** 2025-09-30

 ## Projects